Why do we need activation functions?

 . s(x) = 1 / (1 + e-x)

-A sigmoid function converts independent variables of near infinite range into simple probabilities between 0 and 1, and most of its output is very close to 0 or 1.
+A sigmoid function converts independent variables of near infinite range into simple probabilities between 0 and 1.

 It is more popular than the step function because it is differentiable and continuous.